 Within the major, you can choose from three emphases, including one for students seeking to become high school science teachers—jobs that are in high demand.
 Other graduates work in a wide variety of positions in research, industry, government, academia and nonprofit organizations.

 Our Health Sciences program focuses on giving you the foundation to pursue careers or graduate study in careers such as physical therapy and rehabilitation.
 Within this program, you may choose an emphasis in pre-physical therapy , which will prepare you for the graduate work necessary to become a Doctor of Physical Therapy.
 Or, you may select health sciences, general.
-The health sciences program also offers a degree completion program for applied associate degree holders.
+The health sciences program also offers an online degree completion program for applied associate degree holders.

 History majors not only explore the past, gaining insights into how societies change over time, but also develop important reading, writing, research

 Study of history opens many possible professional doors, rather than preparing students to do one thing.
 NIU history graduates have gone on to teach in schools; conduct museum and archival work; graduate from

 Hospitality and tourism professionals work in hotels, cruise lines, convention centers, catering operations, schools, hospitals, airlines, casinos, prisons

 Industrial and systems engineers are the efficiency experts of